 - MRCPCH Clinical exam

-Candidates take the three theory examinations on a computer at a test centre.
+Candidates will normally take the three theory examinations on a computer at a test centre.
 Theory examinations can be taken in any order and are non-sequential.
 There are usually three sittings of each exam per year.
+During the Covid-19 pandemic alternative options of exams delivery are open to candidates.
+Please see our FAQs and How to Apply pages for theory exams for more details.

 Candidates must pass the three theory examinations before they can sit the MRCPCH Clinical examination.

 The MRCPCH Clinical exam is the last of the MRCPCH exams.
-You will sit this in a hospital and follow a 'circuit' of 12 scenarios/stations.
+You will normally sit this in a hospital and follow a 'circuit' of 12 scenarios/stations.
 Our trained examiners, who have extensive experience working in paediatrics, will be present in each station to assess your performance.
-Some of the scenarios include children, young people and adults acting as patients or family members.
+Some of the scenarios would normally include children, young people and adults acting as patients or family members.
+During the Covid-19 pandemic alternative options of exams delivery may be provided to candidates.
+Please see our FAQs and How to Apply pages for MRCPCH Clinical exams for more details.

 Some countries use the MRCPCH as part of their paediatric training programme while trainees from other countries sit the MRCPCH as an opportunity for up-skilling, to drive learning and to gain an internationally recognised post graduate medical qualification.